lilymonade/angular-piechart/README.md

 </div>
 ```

-You can only implement the event that you need.
+You can only add events that you need.

 ## Dynamic value

-To have a dynamic value in the pie chart, you must bind `progression` and `total` value to your controller:
+To have a dynamic value in the pie chart, you must bind `progression` and `total` value in your controller:

 ```javascript
 app.controller('PieChartController', ['$scope', function($scope)